esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_volume.png
     :align: center

 We can use a sensor to retrieve the current volume level of the media player, which is stored in Home Assistant as an attribute of the entity, and is a float value between ``0`` (min) and ``1`` (max).
 Since LVGL only handles integers, it's conveninent to set the slider's possible values to be between ``0`` and ``100``.
-Thus a conversion is needed back and forth, meaning that when we read the value from Home Assistant we have to multiply it by ``100``, and when we set the volume through the service call, we have to divide the value by ``100``:
+Thus a conversion is needed back and forth, meaning that when we read the value from Home Assistant we have to multiply it by ``100``, and when we set the volume through the service call, we have to divide it by ``100``:

 .. code-block:: yaml